Although a brief conversation, phone screens are an integral part of the interview process, so be prepared with glowing answers.

 Although the “tell me about yourself” question can sometimes be annoying, it's an important one.
 A recruiter wants to get to know you beyond your resume.
 However, don't dive into your family life, your hobbies, or your love for cheese.

-How to answer this question: Answer this interview question with your extended elevator pitch, outlining your specific skills, experience and qualifications that make you a good fit for the job.
-Use the job posting to help inform your answer.
+How to answer this question: Answer this interview question with your extended elevator pitch, outlining the specific skills, experience and qualifications that make you a good fit for the job.
+If you've studied the job posting, you'll have a better idea about how to respond.

 Question No. 2: How did you find out about this position?